Hjalpa/TagPro-SoundPacks/README.md

 Use SoundPacks for the increddible game of TagPro

 ## How to install (for people that are unfamilliar with userscripts)
-1. Install the Tampermonkey extension for your browser
+1. Install the Tampermonkey extension for your browser if you haven't already
    + [Tampermonkey](https://chrome.google.com/webstore/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo "Install on Chrome") for Chrome
    + [Tampermonkey](https://www.microsoft.com/store/apps/9NBLGGH5162S "Install on Edge") for Edge
    + [Tampermonkey](https://safari.tampermonkey.net/tampermonkey.safariextz "Install on Safari") for Safari